Skip to main content

 • “No glitches, no crashes, just pure fun.”

-• “The issues I have had include falling through the ground and glitching through solid objects, visual glitches like multiple player icons on the map, a lighting issue that makes the screen nearly black, and one of the worst house building mechanics I have experienced that needs changing.”
+• “The issues I have had include bugs like falling through the ground and glitching through solid objects, visual glitches like multiple player icons on the map and a lighting issue that makes your screen nearly black, as well as one of the worst house building mechanics that I have experienced and that needs changing.”

 • emotional